I have 275 Fig varieties in the collections and growing. At the moment I'm rooting or will root over 50 more varieties.

 2. Panache - So frustrating.
 The fruit will come so close to ripening but just will never get there

-4. Karachi green - Never fruited not even a little fig
+4. Karachi green - Requires a long season

 5. Deanna - Bad Splitting problem not rain resistent

 6. Alma - Requires a long season

 7. **Kadota - I may need to get mine from another source to give a 2nd shot.
 But the fruit I got was terrible.
 Might be from the original source

 8. Col De Dames in General - These are truly late varieties and without a heated greenhouse, don't bother wasting your money.
 They are very expensive and will not ripen in ground here. (with exception to CDD Grise, blanc and maybe Noir which can ripen with a greenhouse)